projectatomic/atomic-enterprise-training/eap-latest-setup.md

 then ran it.
 This could have just as easily been an application from an ISV available in a registry or something already written and built in-house.

 This is really powerful.
-We will explore using "arbitrary" docker images later.
+We will explore using "arbitrary" Docker images later.

 ### Quota Enforcement
 Since we know we can run a pod directly, we'll go through a simple quota